HUMSI — Human Security Initiative

 Immigration and Customs Enforcement officers conducted an unannounced raid at a home in North Charleston, South Carolina on July 30, arresting Franklin Arce.
 Ring camera footage shows an ICE agent pulling a gun on Arce's partner Celeste Hernandez and shoving her back into the house while Arce was being arrested.
 Arce's family claims the officers never showed a warrant or provided their names and badge numbers, and Hernandez stated Arce was working toward legal citizenship with a court hearing scheduled.

-Hmong refugee detained by ICE after 46 years in U.S., facing deportation to Laos
+Hmong refugee detained by ICE after 47 years in U.S., now held in Louisiana

 Jul 30, 2025Stryker, OHLaos